 Personal devices are an important tool used by students for communication with parents and guardians.
 Board policy 4318 governs the use of wireless communication devices.
-View the complete policy under Board Policies on the Asheboro City School website at www.asheboro.k12.nc.us.
-Students are permitted to possess personal devices on school property as long as local school rules and directions from school personnel are followed.
+Students are permitted to possess personal devices on school property as long as local school rules